What Is Vienna Famous For?

 A steaming cup of coffee, a glass of water, and a slice of rich chocolate cake in a cafe.

 To truly understand Vienna, one must understand its coffeehouses.
-These are not merely places to get coffee; they are revered institutions, the city’s public living rooms.
-They are havens for quiet thought, stages for lively debate, and a tradition so vital that UNESCO declared it an Intangible Cultural Heritage in 2011.
+These are far more than just places to get coffee.
+We are talking about truly revered institutions, the city’s public living rooms.
+If you are looking for a place for quiet thought or a stage for lively debate (at least in the 19th century), Vienna’s cafes were your absolute haven.
+This tradition is so vital that UNESCO declared it an Intangible Cultural Heritage in 2011.

 Like many Viennese legends, the story begins with a siege.
 After the Ottoman army was repelled from the city walls in 1683, they allegedly left behind sacks of mysterious dark beans.
 An Armenian spy named Johannes Diodato, who knew of coffee from his time in the Ottoman Empire, recognised their value and was granted a license to serve the beverage.
 From these almost mythical origins, the Viennese coffeehouse was born.